tempranova/turtlerp/README.md

 Recently Done

+- // Adding discord link to the About section
+- // Having a "clear cache" button or something
+- // Manually rejoining channel issue
+- // Filter icon bug when scrolled fast to end
+- // Tooltip ALL lines need resetting (ie, lines 4-5-6)
+- // Tooltip "already equipped" issue of not disappearing
 - // Some more validation on chat messages
 - // 30s ping and announcement system to prevent chat spam
 - // Proper chat throttling via ChatThrottleLib